brian3kb/digichain/keyboard-shortcuts.md

 **Keyboard Shortcuts**

  - Up / Down Arrow Keys: when a sample row is highlighted, this changes the highlighted sample.
- - Space Bar : plays the currently highlighted sample in the list.
+ - P : plays the currently highlighted sample in the list.
+ - I : inverts the selected items in the list.
+ - Escape : closes any open dialog windows and stops all sample playback.
  - Enter / Return : toggles the selection of the currently highlighted sample in the list.
  - L / S / R : changes the channel for stereo files being processed to mono.